JoanMontesM/SMPC-miniproject/README.md

 As can be observed, both curves determine the style of both songs.
 Excerpt 1 shows a lower and more stable RMS curve, without abrupt changes or pronounced peaks, suggesting an energy with lower temporal variability.
 Similarly, the spectral centroid tends to remain at low values, indicating a lower spectrum dominated by low frequencies.
 As explained previously, these characteristics are associated with low valence and low arousal.
 In contrast, the RMS curve of excerpt 3 shows higher values and greater variations, as the spectral centroid which reflects a stronger presence of high frequencies, these characteristics are associated with high valence and high arousal.

 ### Visual Rendering and Mappings
-The visuals were implemented using Processing (REFERENCE).
+The visuals were implemented using Processing (Reas & Fry, 2006).
 This choice was made because it allows the creation of visuals that respond directly to the values extracted from the acoustic features.

 #### Linear Interpolation
-To obtain continuous values between the extracted feature values, it was applied linear interpolation (REFERENCE) between the two nearest feature frames using the following formula:
+To obtain continuous values between the extracted feature values, it was applied linear interpolation between the two nearest feature frames using the following formula:
 ```math
 x(t) = (1-\alpha)x_{0} + \alpha x_{1}
 ```